 Research and policy work span the range of AJC's interests - from international affairs and diplomacy to interethnic relations and non-profit management.
 Applicants are asked to select their preferred field(s) of interest as well as any location preferences.
 AJC seeks to match applicant's preferences with the agency's needs.

 AJC Goldman Fellows receive a minimum stipend of $3,300 (gross) for the program plus major travel expenses.

 AJC's Goldman Fellowship Program is made possible by a generous grant from The Joyce and Irving Goldman Family Foundation.

 In 2016, the Goldman Fellowship will begin with Fellows being invited to attend the AJC Global Forum, June 5-7.
 Fellows' first day in the office will be Tuesday, June 14, unless otherwise specified, and will go until Friday, August 5.

 INTERNATIONAL AND REGIONAL PLACEMENTS: AJC Goldman Fellows are hosted by national and international AJC offices and affiliates.
-Over the last 5 years, Fellows worked in domestic offices including Atlanta, Boston, New York City, Chicago, and Washington DC, and in international field offices in Brussels, Warsaw and Melbourne.
+Over the last 5 years, Fellows worked in domestic offices including Atlanta, Boston, New York City, Chicago, Los Angeles and Washington DC, and in international field offices in Berlin, Brussels, Warsaw and Melbourne.
 Placement is a two-way matching process in which AJC offices and affiliates apply for a Fellow, and students for a Fellowship.

 In 2016, Fellows were placed in the following offices: